CircuitCraftsman/OpenBlueWatch/README.md

 # OpenBlueWatch
 ![OpenBlueWatch](https://github.com/CircuitCraftsman/OpenBlueWatch/blob/main/OpenBlueWatch/Schematic/Block%20Diagram.png)

 Open-source smart watch design in Altium Designer.
-The smartwatch is based on Apollo4 blue plus SoC.
-It incorporates a pressure sensor, inertial measurement unit, magnetometer, temperature and humidity sensor, MEMS microphone, haptic driver, and Class D amplifier.
-In addition, power management is based on AXP173 PMIC.
-The device can be using JLINK adapter.
+The smartwatch is based on the Apollo 4 Blue Plus SoC.
+It incorporates a pressure sensor, an inertial measurement unit, a magnetometer, a temperature and humidity sensor, a MEMS microphone, a haptic driver, and a Class D amplifier.
+Additionally, power management is based on the AXP173 PMIC.
+The device can be programmed with the JLINK adapter.

 # Contents
 - [Used Tools](#Used-Tools)